JoshAnness/Maze-Game/README.md

 # Maze Game
-This is a game my friend I created using Unity.
+This is a game my friend and I created using Unity.
 The game consists of the player (a sphere) trying to collect three objects (capsules) before an AI sphere touches the user.
 The game takes place in a maze with random spawning locations for the capsules.
 # Git Tutorial
 To clone the files:
 `git clone https://github.com/JoshAnness/Maze-Game.github`